WikiLeaks: Editorial policy

-WikiLeaks established an editorial policy that accepted only documents that were "of political, diplomatic, historical or ethical interest" (and excluded "material that is already publicly available").
-This coincided with early criticism that having no editorial policy would drive out good material with spam and promote "automated or indiscriminate publication of confidential records".
-The original FAQ is no longer in effect, and no one can post or edit documents on WikiLeaks.
-Now, submissions to WikiLeaks are reviewed by anonymous WikiLeaks reviewers, and documents that do not meet the editorial criteria are rejected.
+The scholar and internet activist Ethan Zuckerman suggested that WikiLeaks' editorial policy changes can be viewed as different stages.
+In the first stage, Zuckerman says WikiLeaks did very little redacting and almost all leaks were accepted, and the main focus was on leakers protecting their identities.
+In response to early criticism that having no editorial policy would drive out good material with spam and promote "automated or indiscriminate publication of confidential records", WikiLeaks established a policy that only accepted only documents "of political, diplomatic, historical or ethical interest" (and excluded "material that is already publicly available").
+Under the new policy, submissions are reviewed by anonymous WikiLeaks reviewers, and documents that do not meet the editorial criteria are rejected.
 By 2008, the revised FAQ stated: "Anybody can post comments to it. [...]
 Users can publicly discuss documents and analyse their credibility and veracity."
 After the 2010 reorganisation, posting new comments on leaks was no longer possible.

-According to WikiLeaks, the goal of the organisation is "to bring important news and information to the public … One of our most important activities is to publish original source material alongside our news stories so readers and historians alike can see evidence of the truth."
-It also seeks to ensure that journalists and whistleblowers are not prosecuted for emailing sensitive or classified documents.
-The online "drop box" is described by the WikiLeaks website as "an innovative, secure and anonymous way for sources to leak information to [WikiLeaks] journalists".
+According to Zuckerman, the second stage was "an advocacy journalism phase".
+Zuckerman gave the 2010 release of Collateral Murder as an example, which MIT Technology Review described as a "highly curated, produced and packaged political statement ... meant to illustrate a political point of view, not merely to inform".
+Zuckerman said the third stage involved WikiLeaks working with outside media outlets to curate cables for release.
+In December 2010, Zuckerman speculated that the next stage would be for WikiLeaks to release documents all at once or without redacting them.
+In 2016, Assange said that "often it's the case that we have to do a lot of exploration and marketing of the material we publish ourselves to get a big political impact for it".

-An embargo agreement made by WikiLeaks in 2012 included a timeline for when emails could be written about, due in part to "elections around the world and legal matters WikiLeaks and Julian are involved in."
-In 2017, WikiLeaks told Foreign Policy that they sometimes scheduled releases around high-profile events.
+An embargo agreement WikiLeaks made for the Stratfor leak aimed to ensure that media organisations in smaller countries with less resources that are collaborating with WikiLeaks got a fair shot at covering the stories that involve their country.
+The Atlantic suggested that the complexity of the embargo had been a source of confusion among media partners.
+In 2017, WikiLeaks told Foreign Policy that it sometimes scheduled releases around high-profile events.

-In response to a question in 2010 about whether WikiLeaks would release information that he knew might get someone killed, Assange said that he had instituted a "harm-minimization policy."
-This policy meant that people named in some documents might be contacted before publication to warn them, but that there were also times were members of WikiLeaks might have "blood on our hands."
-One member of WikiLeaks told The New Yorker they were initially uncomfortable with Assange's editorial policy, but changed her mind because she thought no one had been unjustly harmed.
+In response to a question in 2010 about whether WikiLeaks would release information that he knew might get someone killed, Assange said that he had instituted a "harm-minimization policy".
+This meant that people named in some documents might be contacted before publication, but that there were also instances where members of WikiLeaks might have "blood on our hands."
+One member of WikiLeaks told The New Yorker they were initially uncomfortable with Assange's editorial policy but changed her mind because she thought no one had been unjustly harmed.